Ben-Semmler/minishell_42/readme.txt

 	Simple Command & global variables ❌
 		- Too many global variables (just remove debug when we're done, easy fix)
 		- Inputting only spaces does not skip line
+		- Cannot input tab, readline interprets as searching for a file. might be ok.

 	Arguments & history ✅